 4. Check that suitable materials are available to sanitise door handles, light switches, tables, chairs, taps, toilet flush if it is considered necessary.

-5. Monitor this Covid Policy for developments and communicate these to members.
+5. Keep up to date with current Covid Policy and communicate this to members.

 6. Try to ensure good ventilation at the venue, as far as is comfortable.

 7. Sanitise equipment before and after use if deemed necessary.

 8. Adhere to these guidelines which may change in line with the current situation.

 9. Notify visitors of all guidelines which the venue have in place as “must do” such as No Go areas.